Orontes River: History

 Seleucid cities founded on the Orontes included Seleucia ad Belum, Antigonia, and Antioch.
 Several Hellenistic artefacts feature the Tyche of Antioch with a male swimmer personifying the Orontes at her feet.

 In 64 BCE Pompey took the Orontes river valley and made it part of the new Roman province of Syria with Antioch as its capital.
 Lake Homs Dam was built by the Roman emperor Diocletian in 290 CE.
+In addition to Lake Homs, further Roman dams and dykes would be built along the Orontes river around Apamea, to better irrigate the Ghab plain.
 In 198 CE the province was split with the lower Orontes in the new province of Coele Syria and the upper Orontes from Emesa (modern day Homs) south in Syria Phoenice.
 Emesa was later raised to co-capital of the latter.

 In 637 CE the Battle of the Iron Bridge near Antioch was fought between the forces of the Rashidun Caliphate and the Byzantine Empire near the Iron bridge and won by the former which shortly took control of the whole of the river valley.

 For the Crusaders in the 12th century, the Orontes River became the permanent boundary between the Principality of Antioch and that of Aleppo.

+A diversion dam in Lebanon was 60% complete when Israeli airstrikes damaged it during the 2006 Israel–Hezbollah War.